The Choctaw Country Club and Golf Course in Poteau

 In 2010, the greens were upgraded again.
 Champions Bermuda grass was installed along with an updated irrigation system.

-While the course consists of nine holes, it remains ""One of the most challenging nine hole courses in the state.", as quoted by seven time OGA champion Joe Nick.
-One of the things that makes the course challenging is the multiple teeing areas.
+While the course consists of nine holes, it remains ""One of the most challenging nine-hole courses in the state.", as quoted by seven-time OGA champion Joe Nick.
+One of the things that makes the course challenging are the multiple teeing areas.
 This allows for several changes on each nine.
 Mature Oak, Elm, and Pine trees make the second, third, and fourth holes challenging, and water traps challenge all but the first two holes.

 Choctaw Country Club and Golf Course also offers a driving range with target pins at 100,135, 150 and 200 yards, which is free for members and includes unlimited balls.
 There is also a short game area.
 Target flags there are located at 40, 60, and 80 yards.

 The country club also offers a large 40-foot by 20-foot in-ground swimming pool.
 The fenced pool consists of a large lounge area with furniture and tables.